Skip to Main Content

 • Relax muscles

-• Alter or block memory of the procedure
+• Alter or block memory of a procedure

 The goal of anesthesia is to keep patients safe and comfortable before, during, and after tests and medical procedures.